 What does this film say to you about God's call?

-The Beatitudes
+Write your notes in these spaces...

-(Matthew 5:5-9)
+The Beatitudes (Matthew 5:5-9)

 What strikes you about the link Jesus makes between being peacemakers and our identity as God's children?